 CAS must be independent from management at all times in order to be effective in delivering on its purpose and mandate.
-Internal Auditors shall have no operational responsibility or authority over any business activities, day-to-day risk management or control activities.
+Internal auditors shall have no operational responsibility or authority over any business activities, day-to-day risk management or control activities.

-Internal Auditors are expected to remain independent and objective in all assignments and do nothing that might prejudice or be perceived as prejudicing independence and objectivity.
+Internal auditors are expected to remain independent and objective in all assignments and do nothing that might prejudice or be perceived as prejudicing independence and objectivity.
 Impairments to independence and objectivity may include, but are not limited to:

-- Auditing business areas for which an individual previously worked or was previously responsible (auditors must refrain for a period of at least 12 months) - Auditing an area where an individual has a close relationship with one of its staff (e.g. partner, family member).
+- auditing business areas for which an individual previously worked, was seconded to, or was previously responsible for (auditors must refrain for a period of at least 12 months) - auditing an area where an individual has a close relationship with one of its staff (e.g. partner, family member).